eccLib Module

 Bases: list[GtfDict]

 A subclass of a list that holds only GtfDicts.
-It’s worth noting that the list can be converted to a set.
 Equivalent to a parsed GTF file, so it’s ordered.
-However, since GtfDicts are hashable, you can easily convert instances of this class to a set.

 find_closest_bound(sequence: GtfDict) GtfDict | None